EarthBound Beginnings

 Spooky!!
 The doll walks by itself!

-During this battle, you can only Fight; the Check option is unreachable.
-If you could, the description would be:
+During this battle, you can only Fight; the Check option cannot be selected.
+Despite this, he does have a unique description:

 Maybe he's not really rotten to the core....

 Near the end of the game, there are two people trapped in pods that you can speak to.
-The game has text for a third person not actually present anywhere in the game:
+The game has text for a third person not actually present anywhere:

 Not that I have claustrophobia... but I can't stand small, close spaces!